Distances between operators acting on different Hilbert spaces: Unitary distance and crude multiplicity functions

 The following fact is easy to see (cf.\ e.g.~\cite[Prp.~2.2]{post-simmer:20b}: \begin{proposition} $\dUni$ is non-negative, symmetric and fulfils the triangle inequality.
 Moreover, we have $\dUni(R_1^*,R_2^*)=\dUni(R_1,R_2)$. \end{proposition}

-Our first main result is now a simple consequence of Azoff and Davis' result (see \Prp{azoff-davis}), \Lem{cmf.same} and \eqref{eq:duni.unit.dist}: \begin{theorem}[{based on \cite[Thm.~1.3]{azoff-davis:84}}] Let $R_n \in \Lin{\HS_n}$ ($n=1,2$) be two bounded and self-adjoint operators with related multiplicity function $\alpha_n$, then we have
+Our first main result is now a simple consequence of Azoff and Davis' result (see \Prp{azoff-davis}) and \eqref{eq:duni.unit.dist}).
+Note also, that the crude multiplicity functions of $R_1$ and $UR_1U^*$ agree for any unitary operator $U \in \Unitary{\HS_1,\HS_2}$. \begin{theorem}[{based on \cite[Thm.~1.3]{azoff-davis:84}}] Let $R_n \in \Lin{\HS_n}$ ($n=1,2$) be two bounded and self-adjoint operators with related multiplicity function $\alpha_n$, then we have

 \end{theorem} This result also shows that $\dCmf$ (or $\delta$) fulfils the triangle inequality using \Prp{duni.pseudo-metric}.